-The foreign worker quotas are set and approved by the Kyrgyz Government annually 4 months before the beginning of the calendar year with due regard being given to the interests of the state and the local labour market situation.
+The foreign worker quotas are set and approved by the Kyrgyz Government annually 4 months before the beginning of the calendar year taking into account the public interest and the local labour market situation.
 The foreign worker quotas are distributed by the State Migration Service of the Kyrgyz Republic among the employers hiring foreign nationals and stateless persons to work in the Kyrgyz Republic with due regard being given to their input in the country's economy and with preference in filling vacancies being given to Kyrgyz nationals.

-98 Under the Treaty on the Eurasian Economic Union dated May 29, 2014, employees working in its member states are not required to receive permits to work there.
+Under the Treaty on the Eurasian Economic Union dated May 29, 2014, employees working in its member states are not required to receive permits to work there.